Artwork by Centacare staff

 - Extra paid day off on the Friday of NAIDOC week to attend NAIDOC events

-At Centacare we believe that everyone has the right to be treated with respect.
+Each year, we support more than 30,000 people through community services in metropolitan and regional South Australia, operating within a strong ethical framework.
+We are client focused and provide support regardless of race, economic circumstance, sexual orientation, gender identity, religious belief or ethnic background.
+Centacare is a Child Safe, Quality Accredited Organisation and is a registered NDIS provider.
 We value the uniqueness of individuals, we consult, collaborate and operate with integrity and professionalism.
 Centacare is committed to cultivating a harmonious workplace free from harassment and discrimination.
 Equal opportunity principles align with our mission, vision and values.
-We believe that treating our workers fairly has a positive impact on our clients and maintains our reputation as a great place to work!
-We offer benefits such as tax savings via salary sacrifice, paid parental leave, supportive work environment and on-going development through various training opportunities.
+We believe that treating our workers fairly has a positive impact on our clients and maintains our reputation as a great place to work.

 How to Apply

-Please submit your resume and cover letter (as one document) outlining how you meet the requirements of this position as outlined in the position description.
-To access the position description or submit your application click on the Apply button!
+Please submit your resume and cover letter (as one document) outlining how you meet the requirements of this role as outlined in the position description.
+To access the position description or submit your application click on the Apply button.

-For a confidential discussion about this opportunity please contact Effie Georgiadis, Manager, on 08 8215 6304.
+For a confidential discussion about this opportunity please contact Milijana Stojadinovic, Manager, on 08 8215 6701.

 With respect, no agencies please.